Advanced Guide

 Handling Data Migrations

-Suppose you manually make changes to your database, and now it's your responsibility to inform other developers to execute them.
+If you make manual changes to your database, you must inform other developers so they can apply the same changes.
 Additionally, you need to keep track of which changes should be applied to production machines in the next deployment.
-GoFr supports data migrations for MySQL, Postgres, Redis, ClickHouse & Cassandra which allows altering the state of a database, be it adding a new column to existing table or modifying the data type of existing column or adding constraints to an existing table, setting and removing keys etc.
+GoFr supports data migrations for MySQL, Postgres, Redis, ClickHouse & Cassandra which allows you to modify database state — such as adding columns, changing data types, adding constraints, or managing keys.

 Usage